 Without structure, an agent, readers, a publisher, it is certainly difficult to evaluate the quality of your work and vet the legitimacy of it as an author.
 The anxiety is compounded if it’s your first book and you’re trying to establish yourself as something real.
 Knowing when to push your work onto others, and out into the world, is excruciatingly difficult.
 Something as intimate and committed as long form writing, as soul-revealing and as permanent, is incredibly hard to let into the wild.

 A song can be ephemeral or funny, a poem can be short, but a book–it’s hard to act like a book was not supposed to be serious.
 It’s hard to pretend you don’t care or that it’s not important, or that you were just joking around.
-It’s a fucking book after all.
+It’s a book after all.
 It’s hard to distance yourself from something that’s over 60,000 words long, even if you want to.
 It’s your fault!
 You wrote it!

 I learned that art is something you really can only do for yourself.
 There may be times or situations where your art will allow you to acquire material resources or connect with large numbers of people (the two usually go hand in hand) but that dream is reserved for a very small group of people that are among the best in their respective fields.
 It’s not impossible for you to achieve that, and indeed, I am still trying to do so, but with a more than tacit reservation that it may not happen.
 If you’re not doing art for yourself, you may be wasting your time, because in all likelihood, you are probably the only one who is going to be consuming it.

 Every finished work without a paycheck or interest (whether at your gallery or poetry reading or film screening, it’s all the same) is a subtle and growing reminder that there may never be that payoff you dream about so often on the way to work.
 The more that happens, a kind of terrible gravity begins to take shape, a feeling of dread so potent and true that you can’t turn away from it but you MUST turn away from it because the depression inherent in that truth is so powerful it will crack you in half like a lightning bolt.
 It is the worst kind of cognitive dissonance that I have ever felt.
 Ultimately, what it really involves is being forced by the imperfection of your own work to admit that you are just a regular person, and might never be rich or famous.
-And that maybe no one gives a fuck that you’re a writer or trying to be a writer.
+And that maybe no one cares that you’re a writer or trying to be a writer.
 That you’re not special, and never will be.
 And that no one really cares either way.

 At the same time, there is another piece of you that grows able to appreciate those accomplishments.
 There is a piece that appreciates what you’ve been able to do as a normal person with a job and a cat and a girlfriend and an apartment, someone who was able to create a work of something from nothing while other people were watching the Bachelor.
 To be fair, I watch the Bachelor and the Bachelorette, and I think they’re fine programs.
 But I only write after I’m done watching them.